newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/architect-are-exam.md

 ### Eligibility Criteria

-- An approved Architect License application
+- An approved architect license application

 ### Application Requirements

-- Pay any associated fees
+- Applicable fees paid

 > **Once completed, you will have:**
 >